-Reviews – up to 15 printed pages (52 890 characters) including main text, tables, figures, schemes and references (not more than four printed pages).
+Reviews – up to 15 printed pages including main text, tables, figures, schemes and references (not more than four printed pages).

-The Editorial Board will strictly follow the requirement for contribution length in view of the overaccumulation of scientific papers, submitted for publication in the Journal and the restricted volume of each book.
-Contributions within the stated lengths will be published free of page charges.
-Depending on the exceeding length are introduced page charges (up to 100 Euro).
+The Editorial Board will strictly follow the requirement for contribution length in view of the restricted volume of each book.
+Depending on the exceeding length are introduced extra page charges (up to 100 Euro).

 Receipt of a contribution for consideration will be acknowledged immediately by the Editorial Office.
 The acknowledgement will indicate the paper reference number assigned to the contribution.
 Authors are particularly asked to quote this number on all subsequent correspondence.

 include the title, authors and their affiliations, complete address of

 Abstract – should not exceed 200 words and should give the subjects and conclusions of the article and all results of general interest.
 References, compound numbers and abbreviations should be avoided..
 A maximum of five keywords should follow the Abstract.

 Aims and Background – should include brief and clear remarks outlining the specific purpose of the work and a short summary of the background material including numbered references.

 Experimental – should be sufficiently detailed (but concise) to guarantee reproducibility.